Yabonev/reducing-friction-during-agentic-coding/README.md

 - **Commands:** `./.claude/commands/` - custom slash commands
 - **Agents:** `./.claude/agents/` - specialized task agents

-Key settings: hooks, permissions, model preferences.

 ---

-## PART I: Reducing Friction User to LLM

-This section is about how you can provide more context, better context, faster by having tighter feedback loops between you and CC.

 ### Tip 1: Give tool calls permission by default